Saber39/Saber39.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Fat body funciton remodeling
+              * Exploring the role of mitochondrial biogenesis in locusta migratoria fat body funciton remodeling
-              * snRNA-seq analysis
+              * Exploring the involvement of brahma in JH-governed vitellogenesis and adult reproduction in Locusta migratoria.
-              * RNA-seq analysis
+              * snRNAseq & bulk RNAseq analysis in other projects belong to our [lab](https://insect.henu.edu.cn/index.htm)
-              *
+              * Assisting in guilding undergraduate students
         - title: Professor of Semiconductor Physics
           company: University X
           company_url: ''